 - Policy 1.
 The City shall undertake specific activities to encourage the retention and growth of existing businesses, to encourage a diversity of businesses, and to attract new businesses to the community in industries that will provide local employment opportunities that are consistent with community needs and not detrimental to the quality of life in the community. - Policy 2.
 The City shall undertake specific activities to encourage and support entrepreneurship as a key business development strategy. - Policy 23.
 The City shall evaluate the suitability of a proposed industrial development according, but not limited, to the following factors: availability of labor force and materials, market locations, transportation and service needs, relationship to present economic base and similar considerations. - Policy 34.
-The City shall provide for adequate and convenient multimodal aAccess including, vehicle, public transit (via Community Connection of Oregon), pedestrian, and and bicycle access as well as parking to accommodate customers and employees in commercial areas. - Policy 45.
+The City shall provide for adequate and convenient multimodal aAccess including, vehicle, public transit (via Community Connection of Oregon), pedestrian, and and-bicycle access, as well asand parking to accommodate customers and employees in commercial areas. - Policy 45.
 The City shall require that business development occurs only after sufficient right-of-way, improvements, and special control of access points have been obtained to accommodate the added traffic generated. - Policy 56.
 The City shall ensure that public services will be planned for and made available to those areas designated and zoned for industrial and commercial uses. - Policy 67.
 The City shall promote and encourage investment in communications infrastructure, including broadband, to provide opportunities for remote offices, home-based employment, and other communications-dependent employment. - Policy 78.
-The City shall focus economic development efforts on the following existing industry clusters: Wood Products, Education, General Manufacturing, small-scale/Bboutique Mmanufacturing.
-Health Care; and-the-following-emerging/targeted clusters: Regional Retail n-Tourism, truck and Railto:truck-emerging-targeted-clusters: Regional Retail truck and targeted-clusters: Regional Retail truck and targeted-clusters: Regional Retail <a href="mailto:truck-emerging-targ - Policy 8.
+The City shall focus economic development efforts on the following existing industry clusters: Wood Products, Education, General Manufacturing, sSmall-scale / Bboutique Mmanufacturing.
+Health Care; and the following emerging/targeted clusters: Regional Retail-,-Tourism, tTruck and rRail tTransportation, and Ddistribution.
+Truck and Rail Transportation & Warehousing; and the following non-cluster opportunities: medical research and development, other medical services, suppliers, private firefighting, and tourism. - Policy 8.
 The City shall take social, aesthetic, and environmental values into consideration when planning for commercial and industrial development.

 Policy 9.
-The City shall work with regional organizations (e.g., Northeast Oregon Economic Development District (NEOEDD), the Union County Economic Development Corporation (UCEDC), the Northeast Oregon Alliance, the Northeast Oregon Business Development, inc. (NOBD) and the Greater Eastern Oregon Development Corporation (GEODC), and local organizations (e.g., Union Commercial Club and Union United) to enhance its economic planning efforts.
+The City shall work with regional organizations (e.g., Northeast Oregon Economic Development District (NEOEDD), the Union County Economic Development Corporation (UCEDC), the Northeast Oregon Alliance, the Northeast Oregon Business Development, Inc. (NOBD), and the Greater Eastern Oregon Development Corporation (GEODC), and local organizations (e.g., Union Commercial Club and Union United) to enhance its economic planning efforts.